RasppleII/rasppleii.github.io/a2cloud/index.md

 You try it.

 To do that, you’ll need terminal communications software which supports VT-100 emulation.
-The A2CLOUD installer provides both [ProTERM][66] and Z-Link for IIc, IIgs, and enhanced IIe; GS/OS users can also download and use [Spectrum][67] for color and graphic text.
+The A2CLOUD installer provides both [ProTERM][] and Z-Link for IIc, IIgs, and enhanced IIe; GS/OS users can also download and use [Spectrum][] for color and graphic text.
 Apple II Plus and unenhanced IIe users have some options too.

 Once you’ve connected with your terminal program — specifics are below — press